-In this video, international speaker Victoria Labalme shares how to succeed WITHOUT having a clear goal, and talk about her new book “Risk Forward”.
+In this video, international speaker Victoria Labalme shares how to succeed WITHOUT having a clear goal, and talks about her new book “Risk Forward”.

 Join the other intelligent rebels by subscribing to the YT channel and learn how to be free and happy !